Akash3121/AWS-DVA-C02/Notes.md

     - a new DB is restored from the snapshot in a new AZ
     - synchronization is established b/w the two dbs

+Amazon RDS hands on: video 78

+RDS > create database > standard create > MySQL  > templates - prod > availability and durability - single/multi az db > create master username and password, follow the process along

+download the sqlelectron to connect to the RDS.

+to create read replica, go to actions > create read replica

+to delete database > goto modify db instance and scroll down to the end > uncheck the enable deletion protection > continue > apply immediately - then you can delete database